hellerve/blog/wip/LastPass,_Or:_Dont_You_Tell_Me_I_Cant.md

 repeatedly told me they are grateful for the openness with which I communicate—without “openness” being used as a codeword for outright vitriol.

-Maybe that’s the big idea that I have, the one grand spark each of us gets and, if we find it, we spend our lives pursuing its adoption into the mainstream.
+Maybe that’s the big idea that I have, the one grand spark each of us gets, and, if we find it, we spend our lives pursuing its adoption into the mainstream.
 And I threw it away by making it a sour blog post.